Code-Parrot-ai/10x-frontend-developer/basic/html-tag/html-tags.md

 ## HTML Tags and Examples

-HTML tags usually begin with a greater than sign and then end with a less than sign (<html>) when opening them, but to close them off, a forward slash is added before the less than sign (</html>).
+HTML tags usually begin with a greater than sign, and then end with a less than sign (<html>) when opening them, but to close them off, a forward slash is added before the less than sign (</html>).
 Some basic examples of HTML tags include;

 1. The `<html>` tag
 2. The header `<head>` tag